HSJung93/SimPractice/README.md

 # Simulation Practices for panel data
-It starts at 20200916.
-In order to save my simulation code on remote repository.
-I chose to use github so that I can learn github knowledge with my simulation studies.
+This project starts at 20200916.
+In order to save my simulation code on Github remote repository, I choose to use github so that I can learn github knowledge with my simulation studies as well.
 By the way, It's my first official remote github repository experience.
-(Previously I used Github only to create my own website.)
+(Previously I used Github only for creating my own website.)
 Congratulates!

-Now, let me introduce my simulation practices that I search with "simulation in r" in google.
+Now, let me introduce my simulation practices that I search with "simulation in r" keyword in google, some papers and textbooks.

 ## Preliminary
 ### 1. R Simulation Techniques